|CHARLES DEKEYSER, BASS|

 In no time the young bass arouse interest.
 First at home, with first steps at La Monnaie, the Flemish Opera and the Opera house of Liège, followed by his house debut in Rouen Luxemburg and Zürich with new roles such as Sarastro in Mozart's Magic Flute, Ombra di Nino in Rossini's Semiramide, Pietro in Verdi's Simon Boccanegra, Le Médecin in Debussy's Pelléas et Mélisande, Don Fernando in Beethoven's Fidelio en Brander in Berlioz's La Damnation de Faust, the latter two at the Verbier Festival.

-Due to Covid-19 a major production : "De Oorlog" (The War) programmed by the Antwerp Symphony Orchestra had unfortunately been cancelled.
-This magnum opus by the renowned Belgian composer Peter Benoit - in which Charles Dekeyser was cast as "Geest der Duisternis" (Spirit of darkness) - was scheduled this Autumn 2020, both at the Elisabeth Hall Antwerpen and at Vredenburg Utrecht, but it might possibly be postponed to a later season (TBC).
+Amongst his future engagements a role in "De Oorlog" (The War) programmed by the Antwerp Symphony Orchestra (ASO).
+In this magnum opus by the renowned Belgian composer Peter Benoit - Charles Dekeyser will appear as "Geest der Duisternis" (Spirit of darkness) - Autumn 2022.
+Both at the Elisabeth Hall Antwerp and at Vredenburg Utrecht.

 IN GOOD COMPANY